Who We Are

 Kenya holds a Master’s degree in Education and a Waldorf teacher certification.
 She is also a certified Equity Literacy facilitator and a certified Life Coach.
 As a coach and consultant, she has helped schools, teachers, and students adjust to shifting social expectations and overcome barriers to success, regardless of where they land on the color or culture spectrum.
 Her certifications as a fitness instructor and Access Bars Practitioner complete the circle of total health and wellness she values so deeply in individuals and communities.

-Kenya currently lives in the Bay Area.
+Kenya currently lives in Los Angeles.

 Specialties: